On this page:

-- Open the Settings / Preferences Dialog by choosing for Windows and Linux or for OS X. Expand the Debugger node under Build, Execution, Deployment, and then click Live Edit.
+- Open the Settings / Preferences Dialog by pressing Ctrl+Alt+S or by choosing for Windows and Linux or for macOS.
+Expand the Debugger node under Build, Execution, Deployment, and then click Live Edit.
 The Live Edit page opens.

 - Auto in (ms): Choose this option to have the changes applied automatically at certain time interval and specify the delay in ms in the text box.
 This policy is not available for the client-side code of Meteor applications.

 - Restart if hotswap fails:

 - Select this check box to have WebStorm try restarting the server if the changes cannot be applied automatically.
 After the restart, WebStorm brings you to the execution point where the problem took place.

 - When the check box is cleared, WebStorm just displays a pop-up window informing you about the failure and suggesting you to restart the server manually.

 To perform Live Editing during a debugging session

 - When editing the code and monitoring how the changes are rendered in the browser, it is helpful to have the areas affected by the changes highlighted.
 To enable highlighting affected areas, open the WebStorm settings dialog box, click Live Edit, and then select the Highlight current element in browser check box on the Live Edit page that opens.

 - Edit the HTML file that implements the page opened in the browser and view the changes immediately rendered.